HistoricEngland/H.API/HGRSchemaDocumentation.md

 **CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: String\
-**Description**: Term or terms which classify the monument principally with reference to its function or use.
+**Description**: Term or terms that classify the monument principally with reference to its function or use.
 (MIDAS)\
 **Validation Rules**: required, alpha\
 **Acceptable Values**: FISH Thesaurus of Monument Types: https://heritagedata.org/live/schemes/eh_tmt2.html (including narrower concepts) prefLabel or altLabel.